How does enhanced VPC routing work in Amazon Redshift?

 "ERROR: S3CurlException: Connection timed out after 50001 milliseconds, CurlError 28, multiCurlError 0, CanRetry 1, UserError 0"

-You can check whether VPC routing is enabled in Amazon Redshift, using one of the following approaches:
+You can check whether enhanced VPC routing is turned on in Amazon Redshift using one of the following approaches:

-- The Amazon Redshift console: You can check whether enhanced VPC routing is enabled using the Amazon Redshift console.
-For more information, see the To create a cluster with enhanced VPC routing section in Enabling enhanced VPC routing.
+- Amazon Redshift console: You can check whether enhanced VPC routing is turned on using the Amazon Redshift console.
+For more information, see Turning on enhanced VPC routing.